 “These steps are taking place because of the loud drumbeat of the advocates of the cannabis community over the past decades.
 The DEA granted us everything we asked for.” — Hodgin, via Marijuana Moment

-Frank Haughton, CEO of Brighterside Vertical Farms, the company contracted to grow cannabis for BRC, said they wanted to show the DEA that “this was something that is possible” and growing cannabis for research is like “any other drug ingredient.”
+Frank Haughton, CEO of Brighterside Vertical Farms, the firm contracted to grow cannabis for Groff, said they wanted to show the DEA that “this was something that is possible” and growing cannabis for research is like “any other drug ingredient.”

 Advocates and regulators have long complained about the lack of cannabis available for research purposes.
 In addition to the increased cannabis production, researchers will also have access to cannabis through state-legal markets, a development made possible by President Joe Biden’s (D) recent infrastructure bill.

 National Institute on Drug Abuse Director Nora Volkow told Marijuana Moment that the increased access would be a “valuable” tool in determining any potential risks cannabis may pose to consumers.